2301 Plastic Surgery: Michael A. Bogdan, MD, FACS

 Your Next Step

-A breast lift can take years off your appearance and help you feel much more confident about the look of your breasts.
-Imagine enjoying the look and feel of your breasts again—it’s possible with this cosmetic breast surgery procedure!
-Our surgeons want you to have the best-appearing scar possible and has specific recommendations for scar care after your procedure.
-As with any cosmetic surgery procedure, it is critical that you choose a plastic surgeon with high levels of training, experience, and patient satisfaction, such as Dr. Bogdan or Dr. Cason.
+A breast lift can take years off your appearance and help you feel more confident about the look and feel of your breasts!
+Our surgeons will make every effort to minimize scarring and share specific scar care recommendations with you following your breast lift.
+Remember, a staged breast lift and augmentation gives us more control and can maximize your results.
+As with any cosmetic surgery procedure, it is critical that you choose a plastic surgeon with high-level training, experience, and patient satisfaction.